pi-hole/docs/docs/guides/wireguard/faq.md

 ## Issues with dynamic server IP

-Host names cannot be resolved during startup.
+Hostnames cannot be resolved during startup.
 This may lead to a five minutes delay during boot.
-A solution to this is to disable the automatic start of the `wg` interface during start and connect only later (manually) when you are sure that you can resolve host names.
+A solution to this is to disable the automatic start of the `wg` interface during start and connect only later (manually) when you are sure that you can resolve hostnames.

 1. Disable `auto wg0` in `/etc/network/interfaces` (put `#` in front, like `#auto wg0`)
 2. Start `wireguard` manually using `sudo ifup wg0`

-If the IP changes while the connection is running, resolving the new IP address fails otten.
+If the IP changes while the connection is running, resolving the new IP address fails often.
 Reconnect using

 ```bash
 sudo ifdown wg0 && sudo ifup wg0